THE ARGUS LINKS

 The Argus breach Court Order

-It was revealed last week that the Argus breached a Court Order preventing publication on a blanket basis, concerning the so-called Herstmonceux Bunny Boiler case.
-This Order was made specifically to preserve the rights of the parties, to a fair hearing.
+The Argus breached a Court Order preventing publication on a blanket basis in 2008, concerning the so-called Herstmonceux Bunny Boiler case.
+This Order was made specifically to preserve the rights of the parties, to a fair hearing under Article 6.
 It begs the question, if such an Order was made and breached, could the parties have received a fair hearing?

 It is unclear where this leaves the Argus and what action the Police might take to ensure publication of this nature is prevented by over eager Reporters and Editors, who perhaps have an eye on sensationalism to generate headlines to sell newspapers, rather than the damage that could be inflicted on the persons affected.
-This is the subject of much media attention following the revelation of multiple suicides at Bridgend in Wales, in part attributed by some to the sensationalist newspaper reporting.
-The latest girl to take her own life by hanging being 16 year old Jenna Parry.
+Whatever the outcome, this newspaper were working with Sussex police, meaning that another force will have to investigate.

 Jenna Parry, Suicide victim Bridgend